-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+Put systems in place for pupils to confidently report abuse

+- Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

 The most important aspect is for all children to have at least one trusted adult.
-The culture in our schools and across the Trust focuses on ensuring these relationships are in place for all children.
-Each school has its own approaches that provide opportunities for children to discuss concerns and to report these as appropriate.
-Each school also has its own approaches to communicating this to children at an age-appropriate level.
+The culture in our school and across the Trust focuses on ensuring these relationships are in place for all children.
+North Beckton Primary School has its own approaches that provide opportunities for children to discuss concerns and to report these as appropriate.
+North Beckton Primary School also has its own approaches to communicating this to children at an age-appropriate level.
 School's localised policies will outline this information in this section in more detail.